Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 If you’re not working or paying social security contributions, you might have to pay an annual voluntary fee for access.

-Private cover gives you the option to choose your doctors and services, and you’ll have access to private hospitals.
+A private plan gives you the option to choose your doctors and services, and you’ll have access to private hospitals.
 These are higher quality facilities with far shorter waiting times.

 Getting connected in Italy